cryptomator/cryptomator.github.io/_i18n/nav_en.md

     proceedBtn: Proceed to PayPal
   creditCard:
     paymentHint1: >
-      Credit card payments are securely handled by Stripe.
+      Credit card payments are securely handled by <a href="https://stripe.com">Stripe</a>.
 We will not be able to see your card number or CVC.
       Please expect to be <a href="https://support.stripe.com/questions/i-have-a-charge-on-my-card-from-stripe-but-i-m-not-a-stripe-user" target="_blank">charged by Stripe</a>.
     paymentHint2: >
       <strong>Important:</strong> Credit card plausibility checks might fail when using anonymizing services such as proxies or Tor.